Successors to Ikarus (Hungarian company): Evopro Holding Zrt.

-Evopro is in the hands of Csaba Mészáros and was producing a variety of products, including small, Electric buses with composite, modular build, under the model name Modulo Medio Electric 20 of these vehicles were sold, after renaming the modell to Modulo C68e, to the BKV in 2014, but they proved to be severely unreliable by 2016.
+Evopro is in the hands of Csaba Mészáros and was producing a variety of products, including small, Electric buses with composite, modular build, under the model name Modulo Medio Electric.
+20 of these vehicles were sold, after renaming the model to Modulo C68e, to the BKV in 2014, but they proved to be severely unreliable by 2016.
 After 75% of them were constantly incapable of leaving the garage and 100% were useless during winter time, BKV even decided to dispose one of them in 2018.

 MABI-Bus Kft.

 In 2015, the Evopro Holding bought the earlier closed down Hungarian plant of NABI and then with Auto Rad Controlle and Lanta Consulting established a new company called MABI-Bus Kft.
 At this point, the new company could have produced: